gyhzz/PracticeDataEngineering/GCP-PDE/Mock_Questions/Chapter_3_Designing_Data_Pipelines.md

 ## Question 3

 **A team of data warehouse developers is migrating a set of legacy Python scripts that have been used to transform data as part of an ETL process.
-They wopuld like to use a service that allows them to use Python and requires minimal administration and operations support.
+They would like to use a service that allows them to use Python and requires minimal administration and operations support.
 Which GCP service would you recommend?**

 A. Cloud Dataproc
 B. Cloud Dataflow